 We are an emerging biopharmaceutical company with a limited operating history.
 We are in the development stage.
 To date, we have focused almost exclusively on developing our lead compound, MDX.
 We have funded our operations to date primarily through proceeds from the private placement and public offering of ordinary shares and convertible notes.
 We have only a limited operating history upon which you can evaluate our business and prospects.
 In addition, we have limited experience and have not yet demonstrated an ability to successfully overcome many of the risks and uncertainties frequently encountered by companies in new and rapidly evolving fields, particularly in the pharmaceutical industry.
 We have not generated any revenue from product sales to date.
 We have incurred losses in each year since our inception in February 2008.
-Our loss attributable to holders of our ordinary shares for the year ended December 31, 2012 and 2013 was approximately \$1.6 million, and \$10.5 million, respectively.
-As of December 31, 2013, we had an accumulated deficit of \$18.7 million.
+Our loss attributable to holders of our ordinary shares for the year ended December 31, 2013 and 2014 was approximately \$10.5. million, and \$32.8 million, respectively.
+As of December 31, 2014, we had an accumulated deficit of \$51.6 million.
 Substantially all of our operating losses resulted from costs incurred in connection with our development program and from general and administrative costs associated with our operations.

-We expect our research and development expenses to increase in connection with our planned expanded clinical trials.
+Our research and development expenses may increase in connection with our clinical development plan.
 In addition, if we obtain marketing approval for MDX, we will likely incur significant sales, marketing and outsourced manufacturing expenses, as well as continued research and development expenses.
-Furthermore, following the initial public offering of our ordinary shares in May 2013, we incur and expect to continue to incur additional costs associated with operating as a public company, which we estimate will be at least several hundred thousand dollars annually.
+Furthermore, we incur and will continue to incur additional costs associated with operating as a public company, which are at least several hundred thousand dollars annually.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.